pretix/pretix-docs/docs/guides/meta/formatting.md

 ### Image descriptions

 You can find basic information on how to write a good image description at [Axess Lab](https://axesslab.com/alt-texts/).
-This is how you include an image description in markdown:
+This is how you include an image description in Markdown:

 ```
 ![Media description for visually impaired users or users with an unreliable internet connection](../path/to/file.png "Image Title")